Headaches and Hair Loss: Causes, Symptoms, and Solutions

 Migraine

-Throbbing, one-sided pain
+Throbbing, often one-sided

 Scalp Inflammation